-“While it may not be practical to perform 24-hour blood pressure monitoring on all adults who have normal clinic blood pressure, our study suggests that it may be prudent to screen men 45+ years of age with diabetes or prehypertension,” said lead investigator Joseph E. Schwartz, PhD, professor of psychiatry and sociology at Stony Brook University School of Medicine and a lecturer at CUMC.
+“While it may not be practical to perform 24-hour blood pressure monitoring on all adults who have normal clinic blood pressure, our study suggests that it may be prudent to screen men 45+ years of age with diabetes or prehypertension,” said lead investigator Joseph E. Schwartz, PhD, professor of psychiatry and sociology at Stony Brook University School of Medicine and a lecturer at CUIMC.

-“Having a prevalence estimate is the first step in recognizing the extent of the problem,” said Daichi Shimbo, MD, associate professor of medicine at Columbia, cardiologist at NewYork-Presbyterian/Columbia University Medical Center, and an author of the study.
+“Having a prevalence estimate is the first step in recognizing the extent of the problem,” said Daichi Shimbo, MD, associate professor of medicine at Columbia, cardiologist at NewYork-Presbyterian/Columbia University Irving Medical Center, and an author of the study.
 “Future research should focus on characterizing the health benefits and net costs of treating people with masked hypertension.”

 The paper, titled ‘Prevalence of Masked Hypertension Among US Adults with Nonelevated Clinic Blood Pressure,’ was published online in the American Journal of Epidemiology on Jan.
 18, 2017.

-Additional contributors included Y. Claire Wang (Columbia University’s Mailman School of Public Health), Paul Muntner (University of Alabama at Birmingham), Andrew E. Moran (CUMC), and Lawrence R. Krakoff (Icahn School of Medicine at Mount Sinai).
+Additional contributors included Y. Claire Wang (Columbia University’s Mailman School of Public Health), Paul Muntner (University of Alabama at Birmingham), Andrew E. Moran (CUIMC), and Lawrence R. Krakoff (Icahn School of Medicine at Mount Sinai).

 The authors declare no conflicts of interest.